quat1024/garden/garden/lingo-2.md

 The Congruent: new panel that probably needs infinite-I.

 The Repetitive: Grey panels around the infinite-H that i still don't know what to do with.
-Some red panels near the I (need infinite-O, infinite-T for HOTSHOTS)
+Some red panels near the I (and need infinite-O, infinite-T for HOTSHOTS)

 The Double Sided: Literally just a fucking maze?
 I am missing some necessary letters.
 Someone made a map https://steamcommunity.com/sharedfiles/filedetails/?id=3449604439 .
 It seems like this area mostly just has an optional collectible (there's optional collectibles...?) so it's not too bad to miss out on I guess

-Maybe check The Darkroom for new areas again?

 The Great: Any leads on entering the big beehive block?
 I want to go in there...

 Anywhere: Just found out you can walk backwards through all the one-way teal doors.

-* There's some Four Rooms stuff accessible in The Owl by walking backwards

 According to The Hinterlands, the infinite-letters I can unlock next are R, T, and I. Just got O and C.